List · 14 minute read

 Do I need SMS notifications from my lead capture tool?

-Not necessarily, but it helps.
+SMS notifications help when leads arrive during the workday.
 Email notifications are the default for most form tools, and the average business checks email far less often than they check their phone.
-If you receive leads during the day while working with clients, on-site, or between meetings, an SMS notification means you know within seconds instead of hours.
-For service businesses especially, that gap in response time is where deals are won or lost.
+If you receive leads while working with clients, an instant SMS alert means you know within seconds.
+Missing-detail follow-up helps when you still cannot call right away.

 Can I use localbot on WordPress, Squarespace, or Wix?

-Yes. localbot is a single script tag.
-You paste it into any website builder that accepts custom HTML: WordPress, Squarespace, Wix, Webflow, Framer, Shopify, Lovable, or any custom-built site.
+Yes. localbot can start from existing form notification emails, and the localbot form can be installed on any website builder that accepts custom HTML: WordPress, Squarespace, Wix, Webflow, Framer, Shopify, Lovable, or any custom-built site.
 No plugin required.
 No developer required.
-The whole setup takes about five minutes.

 What is the difference between a lead capture form and a conversational form?